 The fundamental premise of the variable-rate mortgage rate is to alleviate the shocks of high and volatile rates of interest and inflation in the housing industry.
 It differs from a fixed mortgage rate, in that it is set at the discretion of the lender, rather than being tied to an external reference.

 Mortgage lenders can either give amortizing or non-amortizing mortgage loans with different payment levels.
 The repayment options within the model come with different interest rate structures.
-Borrowers who anticipate a fall of interest rates favor variable-rate mortgages.
+Borrowers who anticipate a fall in interest rates favor variable-rate mortgages.

 If interest rates are heading lower, borrowers are better placed to take advantage of the falling rates without necessarily refinancing, given that their interest rates change with that of the market.
 The prepayment option allows borrowers to prepay the loan at an arbitrary date before maturity.